 Computer vision in healthcare helps hospitals to create maximum value for patients by reducing waste and waits.
 Queue detection, occupancy analysis, and people counting offer new tools to increase efficiency in healthcare.
 Unsurprisingly, many of those applications originally emerged in retail industries and are increasingly adopted by healthcare facilities to improve service quality and increase efficiency.

 Robotic surgery assistance systems are a rapidly developing technology used to increase the accuracy and safety of minimally invasive surgeries.
-By utilizing imaging techniques such as CT scans, MRI, ultrasound, and X-rays, surgeons are equipped with images of areas of the body that can help them identify the exact location and size of a target area before beginning a surgical procedure.
+By utilizing imaging techniques such as CT scans, MRI, ultrasound, and X-rays, surgeons are equipped with images of areas of the body.
+These images can help them identify the exact location and size of a target area before beginning a surgical procedure.

-This technology is especially useful in cases where the exact location of a tumor or other structure needs to be known prior to surgery.
+This technology is especially useful in cases where the exact location of a tumor or other structure needs to be known before surgery.
 Once identified, the surgeon can then utilize an on-screen three-dimensional model of the patient’s anatomy to perform preoperative planning and intraoperative guidance during the actual procedure.

 By using technology to track and monitor chronic conditions, patients can gain insight into their health and make informed decisions about their care.
-AI can recognize patterns order longer periods of time to give doctors valuable insights into the progression of a patient’s condition.
+AI can recognize patterns over longer periods to give doctors valuable insights into the progression of a patient’s condition.

 Computer vision technology has the potential to be a transformative tool for people with disabilities or impairments.
 The potential applications of this technology are numerous.
 One example is using computer vision technology to help people with low vision or who are blind see and experience the world around them in ways that were not previously possible.